OBJET D’ART EXCERPT

 trips.”

 Sean shook his head.
 “Not necessary.
-I know it’s you, I can
+I know it’s you, I

-you and a totally separate person at the same time.
+it’s you and a totally separate person at the same time.
 It’s

 hard to square in my mind.”